Equilibrium Investment with Random Risk Aversion: (Non-)uniqueness, Optimality, and Comparative Statics: Abstract

 \section{Abstract}

-This paper investigates infinite-dimensional portfolio selection problem under a general distribution of the risk aversion parameter.
-We provide a complete characterization of all deterministic equilibrium investment strategies.
-Our results reveal that the solution structure depends critically on the distribution of risk aversion: the equilibrium is unique whenever it exists in the case of finite expected risk aversion, whereas an infinite expectation can lead to infinitely many equilibria or to a unique trivial one ($\bar \pi\equiv\mathbf{0}$).
-To address this multiplicity, we introduce three optimality criteria—optimal, uniformly optimal, and uniformly strictly optimal—and explicitly characterize the existence and uniqueness of the corresponding equilibria.
-Under the same necessary and sufficient condition, the optimal and uniformly optimal equilibria exist uniquely and coincide.
-Furthermore, assuming that the market price of risk is non-zero near the terminal time, we show that the optimal (and hence uniformly optimal) equilibrium is also uniformly strictly optimal.
-Finally, we perform comparative statics to demonstrate that a risk aversion distribution dominating another in the reverse hazard rate order leads to a less aggressive equilibrium strategy.
+This paper studies a continuous-time portfolio selection problem under a general distribution of random risk aversion (RRA).
+We provide a complete characterization of all deterministic equilibrium strategies in closed form.
+Our results show that the structure of the solution depends crucially on the distribution of RRA: the equilibrium is unique (if exits) when the expectation of RRA is finite, whereas an infinite expectation leads either to infinitely many equilibria or to a unique trivial one (i.e. risk-free investment).
+To resolve this multiplicity of equilibria, we select, among all deterministic equilibria, the one that maximizes the objective functional at the initial time.
+We establish a necessary and sufficient condition for the existence of such an optimal equilibrium, which is then shown to be unique and uniformly optimal.
+Finally, we conduct a comparative statics.
+Using counterexamples based on two-point distributed RRA, we demonstrate that a larger risk aversion in the sense of first-order stochastic dominance does not necessarily lead to less risky investment.
+Within the two-point distribution framework, we further examine the single-crossing property of equilibrium strategies and the monotonicity of the crossing time.
+We show that a larger risk aversion under a stronger stochastic order---the reverse hazard rate order---always leads to less risky investment.
+In addition, we analyze how the convex combination of independent and identically distributed RRAs influences investment.

 \textbf{Keywords:} {Random Risk Aversion; Time-Inconsistency; Portfolio Selection; Intra-Personal Equilibrium; Multiple Equilibria; Comparative Statics}